teajay-fr/vim-cmake-project/README.md

 It will create build directory and put all binaries into that directory.

     :CMakeBar
-will open sidebar with project files. <Space> key is mapped to open file from sidebar on main window.
+will open sidebar with project files.
+"Space" key is mapped to open file from sidebar on main window.

 License